 Practical issues might be the last thing you want to think about towards the end of a life.
 But you may find it helpful to sort things out, knowing that your family and friends don’t have to have the responsibility of making major decisions for you later.
 You may want to think about:

 A will is a legal document that sets out instructions for who will inherit your money, possessions and property after you die.
-You can draw up a will yourself, but it is best to get legal help because there are certain rules to follow when writing it.
+You can draw up a will yourself, but we recommend getting legal help because there are certain rules to follow when writing it.
 Have a look at our free will guide or contact your local Citizens Advice for a list of solicitors who can help by either writing the will for you, or checking one that you have written.
 Bear in mind, if you haven’t made a will and you and your partner aren’t married or in a civil partnership, they won’t have an automatic right to inherit.
 This applies even if you’ve been together a long time or have children together.

 Before making your will, it’s important to think about:

 - what money, possessions and property you have, called your estate

 - who you want to give your estate to

 - who you want to take care of any children who are under 18

 - any wishes you may have about your burial or cremation